Raphfriend/USB2DB15/README.md

 In regards to hardware there are currently two options:

 - A Custom PCB that accommodates and integrates an Arduino Pro Mini, USB Shield Mini and other relevant hardware.
-- A Standalone PCB that incorporates all the required hardware in a standalone form (currently in development).
+- USB2DB15 2.0 Ver, a Standalone PCB that incorporates all the required hardware in a standalone form.
+- USB2DB15 CS Ver, same from 2.0 Ver, but now aimed for PCB conzolization, you will have screw terminals and a 20 pin header (compatible with Brook Fighting Board Cable 20-pin).

 Alternatively you can simply use a breadboard to tie it all together.